theodore-s-beers/feruca/README.md

 feruca is a basic implementation of the
 [Unicode Collation Algorithm](https://unicode.org/reports/tr10/) in 100% safe
-Rust.
-(One unsafe standard library function, `char::from_u32_unchecked`, is used for testing—but only for testing!)
+Rust (outside of the tests module).
 The name of the library is a portmanteau of Ferris 🦀 and UCA.

 I mean a few things by "basic implementation."
 First, I don't expect that this